jakubdziecielski/ImageLabeler/README.md

 ```

 ## Running the application
-To run the application first activate the environment and then run the main.py script.
+To run the application first activate the environment and then run the `main.py` script.
-Make sure to provide pictures to classify.
+Make sure to provide pictures to classify in advance.
 ```bash
 conda activate image_labeler_env
 python main.py